 The implementation of passive forward walking is applying Virtual Slope Walking in the sagittal plane with the Lateral Swing Movement for lateral stability[1].
-We have achieved a maximum forward walking speed of $0.6 \,\mathrm{m/s}$ on THU-strider.
+We have achieved a maximum forward walking speed of 0.6m/s on Strider Pro.
 The side-walking and turning are realized by carefully designing the key frames.
 The entire gait is generated by connecting the key frames with smooth sinusoids.